Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

 validateArguments
 """""""""""""""""""""""

 This method should be used to check if the arguments passed by the user are validate.
 If the argument is incorrect, make sure to ``logger.error()`` what exactly the error is.
 A ``IllegalArgumentException`` shall be thrown, that you must deal with in your state.

+..note:
+    An ``IllegalArgumentException`` is a type of RuntimeException, thus is unchecked.
+See `here <https://www.geeksforgeeks.org/checked-vs-unchecked-exceptions-in-java/>`_ for more details.

 getAPIURL
 """"""""""""""""""""""